Vehicle registration plates of Malaysia: Taxi

 The Kuala Lumpur HW is thus far the most widely issued of all the taxi prefixes, followed by Selangor's HB and Johor's HJ prefixes respectively.
 Previously taxis in Shah Alam use the HB #### SA format number plate.

-The LIMO #### S format was introduced for Kuala Lumpur International Airport (KLIA) limousines following the opening of the airport in 1998.
-The LIMO prefix is a constant and is followed by the number and state prefixes, such as LIMO 4430 W and LIMO 3864 B. The service of the KLIA airport limousines largely cater to demand in Selangor and Kuala Lumpur.
-Thus, only the B or W state prefixes are used.
+The LIMO #### x format was introduced for Kuala Lumpur International Airport (KLIA) limousines following the opening of the airport in 1998.
+The LIMO prefix is a constant and is followed by the number and state suffixes, such as LIMO 4430 W and LIMO 3864 B. The service of the KLIA airport limousines largely cater to demand in Selangor and Kuala Lumpur.
+Thus, only the B or W state suffixes are used.

 History of Malaysian taxi registration numbers

-Pre-1980s taxi number plates shared the format used for private vehicles based on the state of origin, but with the inversion of colours (black characters on white background).
-The number plate was also complemented by a Kereta Sewa (English: Rental Car) tag on the roof of taxis.
+Pre-1980s taxi number plates uses the same format as private vehicles based on the state of origin, but with the inversion of colours (black characters on white background).
+This format is also complemented by a Kereta Sewa (English: Rental Car) tag on the roof of taxis.
+Vehicles that are registered under the Kereta Sewa schemes differ from regular taxis such as offering long-distance cross-state travel, in contrast to regular taxis that only serves a specific city or region.

-This old format is widely used on rural taxis in less developed states such as Kelantan and Pahang, but has been widely replaced by the new HSx #### format in the highly developed states, namely Kuala Lumpur, Selangor, Johor, Negeri Sembilan and Penang.
+This old format is widely used on rural taxis in less developed states such as Kelantan and Pahang, but has been widely replaced by the new Hxx #### format in the highly developed states, namely Kuala Lumpur, Selangor, Johor, Negeri Sembilan and Penang.
 However, taxi owners may still choose to opt for either the pre-1980s or post-1980s number plates as both are considered legal and valid.
 By the end of 2012, there were 39,384 taxis registered in Kuala Lumpur.
 A further 12,392 and 11,581 taxis were registered in Johor and Selangor respectively.

 Foreign missions

 Diplomatic Corps

 The registration plates of diplomatic corps in Malaysia are very distinct from other number plate formats in the country.
-They follow a 1C-2C-DC format and have either white characters on a red background or white characters on a black background.
+They follow a <1C>-<2C>-DC format and have either white characters on a red background or white characters on a black background.
 Furthermore, leading zeroes are used in addition to hyphens between the characters.